 Da Nang City Center Sights

 The Da Nang city center is a blend of old and new.
-Historic structures, like the Cathedral, stand in contrast to modern marvels, like the Dragon Bridge.
-Visiting the city sights is an intriguing education to the city and its current development.
+Historic structures, like the Da Nang Cathedral, stand in contrast to modern marvels, like the Dragon Bridge.
+Visiting these sights is an intriguing education about Da Nang and its current rapid development.

 Because these Da Nang, Vietnam things to do are scattered around the city, it is recommended that visitors join one of the tours in Da Nang – like this one!
 On a DaNang local tour, participants get an introduction to the top sights and learn about the history from a guide.
 However, travelers who like to explore on their own can create their own self-guided tour using our Attractions Guide.

-Read our comprehensive Da Nang trip blog – Tour Da Nang Attractions – for the best tips on city sightseeing and top Da Nang tours.
+Read our comprehensive Da Nang trip blog – Tour Da Nang Attractions – for the best sightseeing tips and top Da Nang tours.

-#4 Tour the Region on Day Trips from Da Nang, Vietnam
+#4 Go On The Best Day Trips from Da Nang, Vietnam

 Looking for things to do around Da Nang?
-The city is well-connected to numerous nearby cities – and Da Nang day trips are the perfect way to discover more of the region.
-Visitors can join highly-rated Da Nang day tours – or, in some cases, can plan a self-guided DaNang day tour.
+The city is well-connected to numerous nearby destinations – and Da Nang day trips are the perfect way to discover more of the region.
+Visitors can join highly-rated Da Nang day tours – or, in some cases, plan a self-guided DaNang day tour.

-Whether you go with a guide or go on your own, day trips are one of the top things to do in Da Nang.
-The best places to visit near Da Nang are the ancient city of Hoi An, the Imperial City of Hue, the Cham Islands and My Son Sanctuary.
+Whether you go with a guide or on your own, day trips are one of the top things to do in Da Nang.
+The best places to visit near Da Nang are the ancient town of Hoi An, the Old Imperial City of Hue, the Cham Islands and My Son Sanctuary.

 Hoi An Day Tours from Da Nang

 One of the top day trips from Da Nang, visiting Hoi An – a UNESCO World Heritage city – is an absolute must!
-The picturesque Old Town is a jumble of appealing lanes sitting alongside a lazy river.
+The picturesque Hoi An Old Town is a jumble of appealing lanes decorated with colorful lanterns and nested alongside a lazy river.